ftsrg/trainbenchmark/docs/how-to-run-the-benchmark.md

 :warning: Note that if you cancel the benchmark by killing the Gradle process with the <kbd>Ctrl</kbd> + <kbd>C</kbd> keys, it will *only stop the Gradle process running the benchmark*.
 The JVM under benchmark will continue to run until completion (and will never timeout, as the timeout is governed by the benchmark script that was killed).
 Hence, in these cases, you should check for running `java` processes manually.

+:bulb: Benchmark results and configurations are placed in the `results` directory, in separate directories starting from `0001`.

 ## Plotting the results

 Install the required R packages (`scripts/install-R-packages.sh`).